redox-os/rfcs/text/0000-coprocess.md

 # Alternatives
 [alternatives]: #alternatives

-The alternative would be to stick to the currect process = same address space model.
+The alternative would be to stick to the currect "process = same address space" model.

 # Unresolved questions
 [unresolved]: #unresolved-questions